Support Group Considerations

 Sometimes (and this is an important function of support groups), patients come to support groups to vent an emotional truth or a feeling of being overwhelmed or without options.
 When they do this, they aren't looking for advice or solutions, but for sympathy or empathy or for confirmation that they're not alone, that other people have struggled with these feelings, too.
 It's easy for especially new patients take these posts as informational in spite of their misrepresenting even the particular patient's actual experience.
 Without knowing these patients, their charts, and their daily circumstances personally, it can be hard sometimes to distinguish between emotional truths and objective ones.

 See this page.
-Even in the best-managed, mast cell disorder-specific groups, a sizable percentage of the individuals who identify as having a mast cell disorder (and in some cases, the most vocal with advice) instead have:
+Even in the best-managed, mast cell disorder-specific groups, a sizable percentage of the individuals who identify as having a mast cell disorder (and in many cases, the most vocal with advice) instead have:

 histamine intolerance

 a totally different condition, from allergies to gallstones to psychosomatic disorders (That's why not-mast-cell-treatment cured them!
 In the case of psychosomatic disorders, some of these patients will actually have a series of not-mast-cell-treatment cure revelations and are cured over and over.
-They'll have "look what I learned!" or "look what's finally taking care of all of my symptoms!" announcements on a regular basis.)
+They'll have "look what I learned!" or "look what's finally taking care of my symptoms!" announcements on a regular basis.)

 Not sure if you might fall into one of these categories yourself?

-If DAO completely cleared your symptoms: That's fantastic!
+If DAO cleared your symptoms: That's fantastic!
 You almost certainly have histamine intolerance and, assuming this was the golden ticket, no remaining symptoms that should indicate a mast cell disorder.
 This is important to know to accommodate the histamine intolerance going forward.
 Histamine and other amines that are not broken down in the GI tract adequately with histamine intolerance are from dietary sources, not a result of mast cell degranulation.
 This is not a mast cell disorder.

 If something that decreases inflammation or toxin load was the answer to everything: Swell!
 (See what I did there?)
 Addressing inflammation was definitely the way to go.
 It mast cell treatment wasn't necessary in addition to these measures, it's extremely unlikely that a mast cell disorder was the cause of your symptoms and extremely likely that one or more of any number of other very common inflammatory conditions, exposures, and so on were.